MauroLuzzatto/Q-Learning-Demo-Play-nChain/README.md

-# Q-Learning - Demo Notebook
+# Q-Learning - Jupyter Notebook
-This repositoy contains a short Demo Notebook on how to implement a Reinforcement Learning agent, which learns to solve an OpenAI Gym environment.
+This repositoy contains a Jupyter Notebook with an implemenation of a Q-Learning Agent, which learns to solve the n-Chain OpenAI Gym environment

 This notebook is inspired by the following notebook: [Deep Reinforcement Learning Course Notebook](https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Q%20learning/Taxi-v2/Q%20Learning%20with%20OpenAI%20Taxi-v2%20video%20version.ipynb)